MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

     EventName = name,
     EventId = tostring(Properties.EventId)
 ```

+> [!IMPORTANT]
+> The transformation query must be on a single line the DCR.
+If you're creating the transformation in the Azure portal, you can use multiple lines for readability, and `\n` will be included in the query for each new line.

 ## DCR
 The transformation is specified in the `transformKql` property in the [Data FLows](./data-collection-rule-structure.md#data-flows) section of the DCR.
 The transformation is applied to the data source of the data flow before it's sent to the destination.